hikeventures/hikeventures.github.io/_posts/reviews/2016-11-30-lundhags-makke-pant.markdown

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/90204224@N07/30613137133/in/dateposted-public/" title="Lundhags Makke Pants (12)"><img src="https://c6.staticflickr.com/6/5582/30613137133_c3156e5673_k.jpg" width="1365" height="2048" alt="Lundhags Makke Pant Review"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>

-What I also liked were the lower side zippers of the pants.
+What we also liked were the lower side zippers of the pants.
 They are quite useful if you have to put on hiking boots with a higher shaft of if you want to roll them up if you have to cross a river.
 Moreover, the lower zippers are two-sided so you can always unzip it a bit from the top to let more air in.

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/90204224@N07/31275675372/in/dateposted-public/" title="Lundhags Makke Pants (2)"><img src="https://c5.staticflickr.com/6/5628/31275675372_331250ac88_k.jpg" width="1536" height="2048" alt="Lundhags Makke Pant Review Zippers"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>